-Allowance for expected credit losses as at 31 December 2020 have been based on incurred events at statement of financial position date.
-The amount recognised as at 31 December 2020 remains unchanged.
+Allowance for expected credit losses as at 31 December 2021 have been based on incurred events at statement of financial position date.
+The amount recognised as at 31 December 2021 remains unchanged.

-Provision for outstanding claims, as disclosed in note 6, is an estimate of the ultimate costs of settling all claims incurred that have been occurred before the end of the reporting period, but have not been reported to the Fund.
-Given the fact that the risk claims provision as at 31 December 2020 relates to 2020 and prior, the claims provision remains unchanged.
+Provision for outstanding claims, as disclosed in note 6 of the annual financial statements, is an estimate of the ultimate costs of settling all claims incurred that have been occurred before the end of the reporting period, but have not been reported to the Fund.
+Given the fact that the risk claims provision as at

+31 December 2021 relates to 2021 and prior, the claims provision remains unchanged.

 The Board of Trustees are of the opinion that these events should not have a material impact on the Fund's solvency.
 This opinion is based on an actuarially sound projection and a conservative set of assumptions, which produced a case scenario impact on the Fund's expected claims expense.
 These assumptions include allowances for COVID-19 related costs namely pent-up demand and vaccine costs.
 The worst case scenario indicated an insignificant impact on the Fund's expected claims experience and solvency level.
-The Trustees will continue to consider the potential impact of the outbreak on significant estimates and judgements going forward
+The Trustees will continue to consider the potential impact of the outbreak on significant estimates and judgements going forward.

-In addition, the financial reporting impact of COVID-19 will be considered in the 2021 financial statements.
+In addition, the financial reporting impact of COVID-19 will be considered in the 2022 annual financial statements.

-There have been no other events that have occurred between the end of the accounting period and the date of the approval of these financial statements, other than items listed above, that the Trustees consider should be brought to the attention of the members of the Fund.
+There have been no other events that have occurred between the end of the accounting period and the date of the approval of these annual financial statements, other than items listed above, that the Trustees consider should be brought to the attention of the members of the Fund.

-26. GOING CONCERN
+25. GOING CONCERN